On this page

 The properties argument passes event properties.

-The options argument allows you to pass Amplitude fields, like price, quantity and revenue.
+The options argument lets you pass Amplitude fields, like price, quantity, and revenue.

 For example, in the following code, your tracking plan contains an event called songPlayed.
-The event is defined with two required properties: songId and songFavorited.
+The event has two required properties: songId and songFavorited.
 The property type for songId is string, and songFavorited is a boolean.
+The event also defines an Amplitude field, deviceId.
+For more information, refer to Amplitude fields.

 Ampli also generates a class for each event.